Read by Natasha.

 Robin Hood liked to invite guests to dine with him at his table in Sherwood Forest.
-If his guests were rich and powerful he would ask them to pay for their dinner with gold or jewels.
-But if they were poor or down on their luck, he would help them out with money from his own coffers.
-In this story, I’ll tell you how Robin entertained the Sheriff of Nottingham – and he was very rich and powerful indeed.
+If his guests were rich and powerful he would ask them to pay for their dinner with gold or jewels – But if they were poor or down on their luck, he would help them out with money from his own coffers.
+In this story, I’ll tell you how Robin entertained the Sheriff of Nottingham – who was very rich and powerful indeed.

 Robin Hood’s most trusted outlaw was Little John.
-In fact, there was nothing little about him at all.
-He was huge.
-And if there was one thing that he really loved it was his food.
+In fact, there was nothing little about him at all – he was huge.
+If there was one thing that he really loved, it was his food.
 In particular, he liked to eat venison – which is the meat of deer.
 There were plenty of deer in Sherwood Forest, but it was forbidden to shoot them by punishment of death.
-The law didn’t stop Little John, because he feared nothing or nobody.
+The law didn’t stop Little John because he feared nothing or nobody.

 But quite often Robin would make Little John wait for his dinner until a rich and respectable guest had come to join them.
-And at those times, when Little John was hungry, he would become very tetchy and bad-tempered indeed.
+At those times, when Little John was hungry, he would become very tetchy and bad tempered indeed.
 All the other robbers who lived with Robin Hood would stay out of his way, because nobody wanted to get into a fight with a man as big and strong as Little John.

 “Well then, Reynold Grenelef,” said the Sheriff, “Come and work for me.
 I will pay you 20 marks a year and give you food and shelter.”

-If he had known who Little John really was, he would have taken him not to his house, but to his gaol, for the Sheriff was the law around those parts, and the law had no greater enemies than Robin Hood and Little John.
+If he had known who Little John really was, he would have taken him not to his house, but to the gaol – for the Sheriff was the law around those parts, and the law had no greater enemies than Robin Hood and Little John.

 And he said out loud: “I thank your Lordship.
-I shall come to your house this evening and start my service for you.
-I promise that you will never have another servant the like of Reynold Grenelef.”
+I shall come to your house this evening and begin my service for you.
+I promise that you will never have another servant to the like of Reynold Grenelef.”

 “And when will that be?” asked Little John.